mitchelldawkinsjr/mitchelldawkins-com/README.md

 # Mitchell Dawkins Personal Website

-This repository contains the code for [mitchelldawkins.com](https://mitchelldawkins.com), my personal website and blog where I document my journey of building software with AI assistance.
+This repository contains the code for [mitchelldawkins.com](https://mitchelldawkins.com), my personal website and blog where I document my journey of building software with AI.

 ## Project Overview